 How lucky is it to sit at the centre of 6 national parks?
 Golden itself is not in a national park, which means it has the best of both worlds.

 It’s very easy to access the parks for day trips, but we're not limited by the restrictions of being in a park.
 It allows us to offer many of the best activities and attractions that make Golden so well loved.
-Rafting and ATV tours, skydiving, ziplining and horseback riding.
+River rafting and ATV tours, skydiving, ziplining and horseback riding.

 You can enjoy the adventure activities in Golden itself, and then take an easy day trip into the parks.